BYUCS235/cs235-assignments/Unit04-Mechanics-of-lists/homework4c-vector/instructions.md

   - `T& operator[](int index)`: Access the item at the given index, without bounds checking
   - `int size() const`: Return the number of elements in the vector
   - `void clear()`: Clear the vector, making it empty
-- The class should automatically resize when necessary, with an initial capacity of 8 elements and doubling in size when full
+- The class should automatically resize when necessary
 - `insert`, `remove`, and `operator[]` should throw an `std::out_of_range` if the index is out of range

 **Note**